What are VOC?

 Several of the CASA stations monitor one or more VOC on a real-time basis (1,3-butadiene, benzene, and ethylene).
 These three VOC are described in further detail below.

-An even wider range of VOC are monitored at several CASA stations on a non-continuous basis (every 6 or 12 days), which involves collecting a sample that is sent for laboratory analysis.
-The results of these VOC samples are available on the Non-Continuous Reporting page.
+An even wider range of VOC are monitored at several CASA stations on a non-continuous basis (every 6 or 12 days), or continuously over a 2-week period, which involves collecting a sample that is sent for laboratory analysis.
+The results of these VOC samples are available on the More Monitoring Data page.